Are pets permitted in properties?

 - Bugs and Bites Despite the best innoculation programme, there will be pet bugs around that it will be impossible to detect, and very different to those that the pet is used to – and has natural defences to – at home.
 It is a risk rather than a probability.
 Insect life is also different, and your pet will not be familiar with many of the insects and smaller animals encountered at pet level – bites and other associated infections tend to be worse.

-- Fences and boundaries Whilst they are usually clear in law, fences and boundaries are often not marked or fenced in rural France, especially in this area that has relatively few livestock.
+- Fences and boundaries Whilst they are usually clear in law, fences and boundaries are often not marked or fenced in rural France, especially in areas that have relatively few livestock.
 You must be prepared to make your own arrangements for your pet’s security, and be aware that your pet will be straying into country with which they are not familiar, and may struggle to find their way back.

 I don’t want to put my pet into kennels – What else can I do?

-Halcyon Leisure recommend Trusted Housesitters where you can get the services of a verified house sitter with references who will live in and care for your pets and your house while you are away: This is usually done on the basis that they live in your house, care for your pets and keep it running without charge.
+Trusted Housesitters is a site where you can get the services of a verified house sitter with references who will live in and care for your pets and your house while you are away: This is usually done on the basis that they live in your house, care for your pets and keep it running without charge.

 This has the added benefit of security and keeping everything in order while you are away – and a good housesitter will keep you updated with your pet’s welfare.
 However – Peak holiday time is also Peak demand for Housesitters, so book up early.